Festival of Ideas - Sponsored by Brighton Central PTSA

 This was Festival's 31st year, and we just squeezed it in before the coronavirus pandemic shut everything down!
 The mind-boggling array of workshops included returning favorites such as Cake Decorating, SCUBA Diving, Henna Tattoos, Model Airplanes, and Video Game Coding.
 For 2020, the lineup included exciting new entries such as Balloon-Powered Cars, Costume Design, Parkour, and String Art!
 Want the whole story?
 Click here to download the Idea Catalog in PDF form!

 Festival of Ideas was last held on Saturday, March 7, 2020.
-The next edition is planned for Saturday, March 6, 2021!
+COVID forced the cancellation of the 2021 Festival, but the 2022 edition is being planned now for Saturday, March 5, 2022!
+Mark your calendar!

 Brighton High School